SMC-AAU-CPH/smc-cph.github.io/_posts/2020-04-15-On-communication-in-distributed-environments.md

 Finally, the expo itself was quite overwhelming.
 It took all the days to visit the halls and to get a gripe of the materialised dimensions of electronic systems integration and IT for AV.
 For the future of the Portal it is definitely the venue to gather ideas to push new developments.
 I had also the chance to visit an inspiring talk at the [AVIXA diversity council](https://www.youtube.com/watch?v=BlTMjtbiIo0&feature=youtu.be) and learned about large professional networks that mentor and support young [women in AV](http://womeninav.com/).
-As this is my last semester at MCT, I hope the conversation and activities on diversity and inclusion will continue and expand.
+As this is my last semester at SMC, I hope the conversation and activities on diversity and inclusion will continue and expand.

 ## Acknowledgements

 Thanks a lot to AVIXA and SALTO for enabling me to follow up Gill Ferrel invitation, who gave me the chance to share my perspectives.
-Thanks to you all and I hope the collaboration will continue at MCT on these matters.
+Thanks to you all and I hope the collaboration will continue at SMC on these matters.

 ## References